Illinois Mathematics and Science Academy: Academics

 Most Wednesdays are "I Days" (for "inquiry") and are usually reserved for juniors and seniors to research in the SIR program.
-SIR also runs during the summer of one's sophomore year and junior year, allowing a student to conduct four disparate investigations.
+SIR also runs during the summer for sophomores and juniors, allowing a student to conduct four disparate investigations.

 External programs

 Unlike many other secondary schools, IMSA runs extracurricular and summer programs for the teachers and students of the State of Illinois.
-The Center for Teaching and Learning (CTL), is the division of the academy that directs and manages programs serving Illinois Educators and Students.
-CTL offerings enable students to develop and sustain Science, Technology, Engineering and Mathematics (STEM) skills.
-CTL Student offerings include the IMSA Fusion program, Summer@IMSA, Funshop student enrichment programs, an on-line research course (RISE) open to all Illinois students, ALLIES (selected High School students that lead and facilitate inquiry-based STEM programs) and a variety of online learning experiences.
-CTL Educator offerings include professional development to include IMSA Core Competencies, IMSA Fusion (Offering professional development for educators teaching the FUSION after school program) and the annual "IMSA Teacher Institute Day" for local Mathematics and Science educators.
+The Center for Teaching and Learning (CTL) is the division of the academy that directs and manages programs serving Illinois Educators and Students.
+CTL offerings enable students to develop and sustain Science, Technology, Engineering, and Mathematics (STEM) skills.
+CTL Student offerings include the IMSA Fusion program, Summer@IMSA, Funshop student enrichment programs, an online research course (RISE) open to all Illinois students, ALLIES (selected High School students who lead and facilitate inquiry-based STEM programs), and a variety of online learning experiences.
+CTL Educator offerings include professional development to include IMSA Core Competencies, IMSA Fusion (Offering professional development for educators teaching the FUSION after-school program), and the annual "IMSA Teacher Institute Day" for local Mathematics and Science educators.

-All CTL Programs place a special emphasis on students who are historically under-represented and under-served in math and science.
-Uniquely, The Center for Teaching and Learning, also operates a field office in the Metro-east area.
+All CTL Programs place a special emphasis on students who are historically underrepresented and underserved in math and science.
+Uniquely, the Center for Teaching and Learning also operates a field office in the Metro-east area.

 Student life

 Publications

 The Acronym is IMSA's student-run general affairs newspaper.
 In the 2008–2009 school year The Acronym ceased paper publishing and transitioned to an online format.
-The Acronym also publishes yearly Back to School editions and Senior editions at the beginning and end of the school year, respectively.
-Hadron is IMSA's student-run math and science magazine, a periodical which focuses on science and its application to current events and popular culture.
+The Acronym also publishes yearly Back to School editions and Senior Editions at the beginning and end of the school year, respectively.
+Since its inception, The Acronym has had the participation of more than 400 writers.
+In the 2022-2023 academic year, The Acronym reintroduced printed editions while maintaining its online articles.
+Additionally, it launched its mobile application that same year.

 Athletics

-IMSA is a member of the Illinois High School Association (IHSA), the organization which governs most sports and competitive activities in the state of Illinois, and began competing in the Northeastern Athletic Conference (NAC), a subdivision of the IHSA, during the 2009–2010 school year.
+IMSA is a member of the Illinois High School Association (IHSA), the organization that governs most sports and competitive activities in the state of Illinois, and began competing in the Little Ten Conference, a subdivision of the IHSA, during the 2021–2022 school year.
 IMSA's sports teams are stylized as the Titans.

 The school sponsors interscholastic teams for young men and women in basketball, cross country, golf, soccer, swimming & diving, tennis, track & field, and volleyball.
-Young men may compete in baseball, while young women may compete in bowling, cheerleading, and softball.
+Young women may also compete in badminton.
 While not sponsored by the IHSA, the school also sponsors a dance team for young men and women.